rpsft/etlbox/ETLBoxDocu/articles/getting_started.md

 ## ETLBox Components

-ETLBox is split into two main components: **Control Flow Tasks** and **Data Flow Tasks**.
+ETLBox is split into two main components: **Data Flow Tasks** and **Control Flow Tasks** .
 Some tasks in the Control Flow part are for logging purposes only.
 As there are advanced logging capabilities in ETLBox, logging itself is treated in separate articles.

 ## Clean coding